Reference

 dollarlint validate . --format json

-JSON output gives you the full accounting: run root, summary counts, duration, per-file results, issues, warnings, schema locations, and optional source positions.
+JSON output gives you the full accounting: run root, summary counts, numeric duration, per-file results, active issues, ignored issues, parsing hints, structured issue-hint metadata, warnings, schema locations, and source positions when available.
+The top-level $schema field declares the JSON Schema for the report, and formatVersion versions this machine-readable contract.

 Branch errors